Trail Blazers' C.J. McCollum upset over Trump's rally venue, date

 Portland Trail Blazers guard C.J.
 McCollum expressed his frustration Wednesday with President Trump after he announced a campaign rally in Tulsa, Okla., on June 19.

+June 19 is a day that marks the anniversary of the last Confederate state to enact the Emancipation Proclamation to end slavery.
+It is also known as Juneteenth.

-On June 19, also known as Juneteenth, in 1921, between 150 and 300 African-Americans died in what is known as the Tulsa race massacre.
+Tulsa was the site of is known as the Tulsa race massacre where between 150 and 300 African-Americans died in riots.
 Hundreds were injured.
 It was one of the worst incidents of racial violence in U.S. history.
+The 35 square blocks destroyed by fire during the violence were a part of the wealthiest black community at the time.
+About 10,000 black people were left homeless afterward.

 US MEN'S SOCCER PLAYER WESTON MCKINNIE SLAMS TRUMP AS 'IGNORANT,' 'RACIST'